Thomas, Herbert P.

 - “Sarah, daughter of John Stringer and Susan Howe, born 6 February 1829, emigrated to America in either 1868 or 1870, presumably with her husband, Benjamin Walter Thomas.
 Federal Census records of 1900 show Sarah Thomas as having had three children, one of whom was Benjamin Walter Thomas, Jr, who was born 4 November 1859.
 Herbert Thomas’s given birth year of 1851 fits in with BWT, Jr’s, claim that his ‘older brother’ was a survivor of the battle.”

-- Further investigation is needed before this family oral history can be confirmed as fact!
+- As stated above, there is no hard evidence that Herbert Thomas was born in 1851 and further investigation is needed before this family oral history can be confirmed as fact.